By loading Facebook, you accept Facebook's privacy policy.

 Famous streets & places

-Getreidegasse is probably one of the world’s best known shopping streets and you also find Mozart’s birthplace on this street.
+Getreidegasse is one of the world’s best-known shopping streets and you also find Mozart’s birthplace on this street.
 Other places of interest are the Cathedral Square with Immaculate Column (Mariensäule), Kapitelplatz (Chapter Square), Residence Square with Residence Fountain, Mozart Square with Mozart Statue, or the Old Market with Floriani Fountain.

 Schloss Aigen, Schloss Leopoldskron or Schloss Hellbrunn with big park and trick fountains, Hellbrunn Alley - the oldest still existing alley of the world.
 Schloss Mirabell with its Mirabell Park and the Marble Hall – one of the most beautiful places to get married.
 Mirabell Palace is a listed cultural heritage monument and part of the Salzburg UNESCO World Heritage Site.